Other Important Information

 Most hospital doctors arranging tests will write directly to you with the results & this usually takes 3 to 6 weeks.
 We receive hospital results at the same time as you do.
 You can also contact your hospital doctor’s secretary directly.

 Please ring 0161 426 5333 before 10am if possible.
 Please remember that the doctor must decide if a home visit is necessary and how quickly.

 Home visits should only be requested if you are too ill to attend the surgery.
 The receptionists are trained to ask certain questions so that the doctors can decide on the priority of calls.
 Home visits are usually made between 1.00pm and 4.00pm.

 If you and your doctor decide, you may obtain repeat prescriptions for long-term medication.
 Tick the items that you require on your order form and post it to, or leave it at the surgery.
-You may also order using our online form, by fax or e-mail.
+You may also order using our online service at:

 Please make sure that you submit your prescription requests to us at least 4 days before you will run out of medication and allow 48 hours for these to be completed.

 ***We do not take telephone requests for repeat prescriptions for reason of safety***